Risk Factors Dashboard

 Our strategy to increase cloud connected services may adversely affect our near-term revenue growth and results of operations.

 Our leadership position has historically been derived from our products and services based on edge software technology.
 We have been and are continuing to develop new products and services that incorporate cloud-connected components.
 The design and development of new cloud-connected components will involve significant expense.
+Our research and development costs have increased in recent years and, together with certain expenses associated with delivering our connected services, could continue to escalate in the near future.
 Our research and development costs have greatly increased in recent years and, together with certain expenses associated with delivering our connected services, are projected to continue to escalate in the near future.
 We may encounter difficulties with designing, developing and releasing new cloud-connected components, as well as integrating these components with our existing hybrid technologies.
 These development issues may further increase costs and may affect our ability to innovate in a manner demanded by the market.
 As a result, our strategy to incorporate more cloud-connected components may adversely affect our revenue growth and results of operations.

 Pricing pressures from our customers may adversely affect our business.

-We have in the past, and may in the future experience pricing pressure from our customers, including from the strong purchasing power of major OEMs.
+We have in the past, and may in the future, experience pricing pressure from our customers, including from the strong purchasing power of major OEMs.
 As a developer of automotive cognitive assistance components, we have been in the past, and may be in the future, expected to quote fixed prices or be forced to accept prices with annual price reduction commitments for long-term sales arrangements or discounted reimbursements for our work.
-As a developer of automotive cognitive assistance components, we may be expected to quote fixed prices or be forced to accept prices with annual price reduction commitments for long-term sales arrangements or discounted reimbursements for our work.
-We have in the past, and may in the future encounter customers unwilling to accept the terms of our software license or non-recurring engineering agreements.
+We have in the past, and may in the future, encounter customers unwilling to accept the terms of our software license or non-recurring engineering agreements.
 Any price reductions could impact our sales and profit margins.
 Our future profitability will depend upon, among other things, our ability to continuously reduce the costs for our components and maintain our cost structure.
 Our profitability is also influenced by our success in designing and marketing technological improvements in automotive cognitive assistance systems.
 If we are unable to offset any price reductions in the future, our business, results of operations and financial condition would be adversely affected.

 We invest effort and money seeking OEMs’ validation of our technology, and there can be no assurance that we will win or be able to renew service contracts, which could adversely affect our future business, results of operations and financial condition.